 5) Rental fees are steep.
 A massage therapist may pay out hundreds per month to rent space in a salon, spa, or other private practice office.
 In addition, they may be helping to pay for additional insurance, advertising, laundry services, maintenance fees, utilities, and cleaning services.

-No matter what avenue a therapist chooses in massage, networking
+No matter what career avenue a therapist chooses in massage, networking

 with other therapists, spa owners, educators, and schools is a must for